Scionax/RPG-Universe/Factions/Thaidoans.md

 ### The Attacks on Pike

 After Jade's disappearance, many rallied against the Thaidoans.
 Despite the superior numbers that attacked Pike and its neighboring tribes, Pike had the overwhelming advantage of high ground and well-established mountain fortifications.
 Several tribes had to move to Pike as their villages were destroyed, but Pike remained unscathed.
-Thousands lost their lives trying to break Pike's defenses, and the attacks were considered a collosal failure.
+Thousands lost their lives trying to break Pike's defenses, and the attacks were considered a colossal failure.

 ### Combat Training

-The combat school that Pike offers is certainly a prestigeous choice, and is open to anyone that is willing to follow the Thaidoan path.
+The combat school that Pike offers is certainly a prestigious choice, and is open to anyone that is willing to follow the Thaidoan path.
 Just like with other combat schools, graduates of the Jade Temple often go on to apply to Vacuo and other major Huntsmen academies.

 ## Culture